 - Danger signs – when to call an ambulance

-An AAP is a document recommended by your health professional in case you experience symptoms.
-To construct an AAP, you should work with your doctor to identify the main two or three signs your asthma symptoms are worsening.
+An Asthma Action Plan is a document recommended by your health professional in case you experience symptoms.
+To create an Asthma Action Plan, you should work with your doctor to identify the main two or three signs your asthma symptoms are worsening.

-It also sets out the action you might take or support your child with, to address this, and thereby limit the speed and severity with which your symptoms worsen.
+It also sets out the action you might take, to address this, and thereby limit the speed and severity with which your symptoms worsen.

-Your, or your child’s, AAP should be reviewed and updated yearly, and always in collaboration with you, the person or carer of the person with asthma.
+Your, or your child’s, Asthma Action Plan should be reviewed and updated yearly, and always in collaboration with you, the person or carer of the person with asthma.